 Primary Care Screening

-Measures - CSB and DBHDS will work together to establish.
+Measures - The percentage of Adults with a SMI diagnosis and children with SED, engaged in MH CM and Psychiatry services, who receive an annual primary care screening to include height, weight and therefore, BMI

-Benchmark - CSB and DBHDS will work together to establish.
+Benchmark - CSB and DBHDS will work together to establish by SFY27.

 Outcomes - To provide yearly primary care screening to identify and provide related care coordination to ensure access to needed physical health care to reduce the number of individuals with serious mental illness (SMI), known to be at higher risk for poor physical health outcomes largely due to unidentified chronic conditions.

-Monitoring- CSB must report the screen completion and monitoring completion in CCS monthly submission to reviewed by the Department.
+Monitoring- CSB must report the screen completion and monitoring completion as required by DBHDS.

-2.
+2. Antipsychotic Metabolic Screening

+Measures - The percentage of individuals, receiving STEP-VA services, over the age of 3 years old,

+receiving antipsychotic medications prescribed by a CSB, who have undergone metabolic screenings

+within 1 year of identification and comply with recommended metabolic screening schedule (at least

+annually)

+Benchmark - CSB and DBHDS will work together to establish by SFY27

+Outcomes - To provide screening in order to identify and provide related care coordination to ensure access needed to physical health care as well as additional information for psychiatric providers.
+Individuals with serious mental illness (SMI) or serious emotional disturbance (SED) are known to be at higher risk for poor physical health outcomes.

+Monitoring - CSB must report the screen completion and monitoring completion as required by DBHDS

 B. Outpatient Services